skeeto/skeeto.github.com/_posts/2014-02-15-Reimaging-a-VM-from-the-inside-with-Debian.markdown

 Fortunately, Debian, being *the* universal operating system and living up to its name, has a way to do this, and do it cleanly.
 When I'm done there will be absolutely *no* trace of Ubuntu left.
-I could do the same from within the Red Hat system, but working from Ubuntu takes me one less step.
+I could do the same from within the Red Hat system, but working from Ubuntu takes one fewer step.
 The magic tool for solving this problem is [**debootstrap**][debootstrap].
 It installs a Debian base system into an arbitrary subdirectory.
 This is what the official Debian installer uses and it's used to [build my live CD][live].
 Ubuntu offers this as